kutsyk/LaTEX/README.md

 # LaTEX
 Desktop client to convert LaTeX files to XML.
 Originaly was developed for The Charlesworth Group.
-Result XML is easy converted to PDF or Word file without loss of styles.
+XML file is easy converted to PDF or Word file without loss of styles.

-You can upload file into the app and see LaTex tags for editing:
+You can upload file into the app and see **highlighted** LaTex tags for editing:
 ## Main window
 ![Main window with file](/git-img/main-file.png)

-After configuring all needed settings:
+Before running a convertion you should configure settings for you.
+It is not problem if you run with default settings:

 ## Settings